 Contact Us for more information on how to become a host.

-Job Shadowing Opportunity – July 31, 2017 – Washington DC metro area
+Job Shadowing Opportunity – (date TBD) – Washington DC metro area

 Legacy organizes a job shadowing day with tech professionals in the DC area.
 Job shadowing illustrates the varied application of technology in different sectors (e.g. NGOs, public health, civic education, biotech research, and communications.)